harryface/cbt-django-backend/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

 A simple computer based test web application that allows owners to create examinations, add questions to it and randomly present the questions and its answer options to different exam takers.
 On the other hand, allows taker to take these exams and also view their results thereafter.
-The APIs would be consumed with Vue and React and would poses other functionalities.

 ### Built With